Eckohaus/Formula-to-3D-Prototype-Engine/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons License.
 See the LICENSE file for details.